lordspline/linux/Documentation/filesystems/smb/smbdirect.rst

 SMB Direct - SMB3 over RDMA
 ===========================

-This document describes how to set up the Linux SMB client and server to use RDMA.
+This document describes how to set up the Peenux SMB client and server to use RDMA.

 Overview
 ========
-The Linux SMB kernel client supports SMB Direct, which is a transport scheme for SMB3 that uses RDMA (Remote Direct Memory Access) to provide high throughput and low latencies by bypassing the traditional TCP/IP stack.
+The Peenux SMB kernel client supports SMB Direct, which is a transport scheme for SMB3 that uses RDMA (Remote Direct Memory Access) to provide high throughput and low latencies by bypassing the traditional TCP/IP stack.
-SMB Direct on the Linux SMB client can be tested against KSMBD - a kernel-space SMB server.
+SMB Direct on the Peenux SMB client can be tested against KSMBD - a kernel-space SMB server.

 Installation